(first appeared in the October 2017 issue of The Equiery)

 John decided to get on board that dot-com train.
 Because of his catalogues, he was in a good position to transition to online retailing, as he had already digitized his inventory and installed a fulfillment network.

 When e-blasts and “deals of the day” became the marketing trend, he was on it, working with his vendors to scoop up close-outs and launching a site called tackoftheday.com.
 In the world of equine-technology, John was an early adapter and adopter.
+Transitioning online only left him looking How to sell a product every some minutes through his online platform.

 20+ Years Later